Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.28_1502 - For controller 'burgers_controller.js', I added dependencies, created empty router with express, and used modules.export to export the router.

 2020.03.28_1508 - For controller 'burgers_controller.js', I added pseudocode for each necessary route.

+2020.03.28_1517 - For controller 'burgers_controller.js', I added route logic for returning all Burgers.